-CIBC Term Loan
+CIBC Loan

-On February 20, 2020, we executed a Loan and Security Agreement with Canadian Imperial Bank of Commerce ("CIBC"), which we subsequently amended on April 17, 2020, December 28, 2020 and March 29, 2021 (as amended, the "CIBC Agreement").
+On February 20, 2020, we executed a Loan and Security Agreement with Canadian Imperial Bank of Commerce ("CIBC"), which we subsequently amended on April 17, 2020, December 28, 2020 and March 29, 2021 (as amended, the CIBC Agreement).
 The CIBC Agreement provided us with the ability to borrow up to \$32.0 million in debt financing consisting of \$17.0 million advanced at the closing of the agreement ("Tranche A"), with the option to draw up to an additional \$8.0 million ("Tranche B") on or before February 20, 2022 and an additional \$7.0 million ("Tranche C") on or before February 20, 2022.
-Tranche B is conditioned upon achieving a trailing six-month revenue of at least \$15.0 million as of the date of any Tranche B Borrowing, and Tranche C is conditioned upon achieving a trailing six-month revenue of at least \$20.0 million as of the date of any Tranche C borrowing.
-The availability of Tranche B and Tranche C is further conditioned upon the joining of Pulmonx International Sàrl to the CIBC Agreement and the execution by Pulmonx International Sàrl of Swiss-law collateral documentation in favor of CIBC.
+Neither Tranche B nor Tranche C was drawn before the expiration date.

 The loan bears interest at a floating rate equal to 1.0% above the Wall Street Journal Prime Rate at any time.
 The Tranche C loan will bear interest at a floating rate equal to 1.5% above the Wall Street Journal Prime Rate at any time.
 The loan is collateralized by substantially all of our assets, including cash and cash equivalents, accounts receivable, intellectual property and equipment.
 We may prepay the loan, subject to certain requirements.
 The CIBC Agreement includes customary restrictive covenants, financial covenants, events of default and other customary terms and conditions.
 In December 2020, to address certain post-close covenants for which we were not in compliance, we entered into a Second Amendment to the CIBC Agreement that extended the compliance date for certain post-close covenants to June 30, 2021.
 In March 2021, we entered into a Third Amendment to the CIBC Agreement which extended the loan maturity date from March 15, 2022 to February 20, 2025, and modified certain financial covenants.
-Per the amended terms, 36 equal payments of principal plus accrued interest will be due beginning March 31, 2022.
-The beginning of principal repayment can be extended to March 31, 2023 if the Company achieves three-month trailing revenue of at least \$20.0 million as of February 20, 2022.
-The amendment was accounted for as a debt modification and no gain or loss was recognized.
-In June 2021, the Company entered into an amended and restated loan and security agreement with CIBC that extended the compliance date for certain post-close covenants to March 31, 2022.
+Under the amended terms, principal repayment will begin in February 2023.
+There was no change to the loan interest rate or maturity date.

 We paid \$0.4 million fees to the lender and third parties which is reflected as a discount on the CIBC Loan and is being accreted over the life of the term loan using the effective interest method.
-During each three months ended June 30, 2021 and 2020, we recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of less than \$0.1 million, respectively.
-During the six months ended June 30, 2021 and 2020, we recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of \$0.1 million and less than \$0.1 million, respectively.
+During the three months ended

+March 31, 2022 and 2021, we recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of less than \$0.1 million, respectively.

-Interest expense on the CIBC Loan was \$0.2 million and \$0.2 million during the three months ended June 30, 2021 and 2020, respectively.
-Interest expense on the CIBC Loan was \$0.4 million and \$0.3 million during the six months ended June 30, 2021 and 2020, respectively.
+Interest expense on the CIBC Loan amounted \$0.2 million and \$0.2 million during the three months ended March 31, 2022 and 2021, respectively.